The Bitcoin and Blockchain buzz is continuing!

 Some current applications of smart contracts:

 - Real Estate – A Midasium Contract is a small computer program.
 It is a digital representation of the mutual agreements as in a traditional real estate contract.
-This software code self-executes and self-enforces, and it is based on smart contracts.
+This software code self-executes and self-enforced, and it is based on smart contracts.

 - Supply Chain Mangement (Skuchain) – A material’s supply and procurement are typically tracked with paper trails which are mutable.
 Hence, implementing the supply chain management on blockchain removes the possibility of theft or fraud.

 - Intellectual Property Rights – Musicians, writers, and artists can put their creativity on the blockchain and can control ownership of their work.
 Smart contracts like this enable the creator to collect royalties and payments directly without any third parties involved.

 What is the Future of Smart Contracts?